JuBrandt/cointrax/README.md

 Cointrax is a Django application which allows visitors to register for an event, product or service and pay with Bitcoin.
 Each registrant is assigned a unique Bitcoin address for payment.
-Registration information, includding the unique Bitcoin address, are stored in a database.
-It includes a report of people who have registered and their payment status.
+Registration information, including the unique Bitcoin address, is stored in a database.
+The application includes a report of people who have registered and their payment status.

 Motivation